 (#19622)The format of the Extension Maximum Transmit Power field is defined in Figure 9-xxx (Extension Maximum Transmit Power field format if the Maximum Transmit Power Interpretation subfield is 0 or 2) if the Maximum Transmit Power Interpretation subfield is 0 or 2.

-(#19622)The Extension Maximum Transmit Power field is included only following conditions defined in 35.16.3 (EHT operation with the Transmit Power Envelope element).
+(#19622)The Extension Maximum Transmit Power field is included only if the conditions defined in 35.16.3 (EHT operation with the Transmit Power Envelope element) are met.

 TGbe Editor: Insert the following subclause 35.15.4 EHT operation with the Transmit Power Envelope element